Diversity, Equity, Inclusion & Belonging

 • Funding Support

 The Office of Diversity, Equity, Inclusion & Belonging provides funding for the professional development of students, staff, or faculty in the form of books, travel, conference fees, or training opportunities.
-DEIB supports faculty, staff, and students who seek to increase their personal fluency in diversity, equity, and inclusion.
+Inclusion and belonging supports faculty, staff, and students who seek to increase their personal fluency in diversity, equity, and inclusion.

 KU student models